-While the LiFePO4 battery isn’t the best for wearable devices like watches (thanks to a lower energy density compared to other lithium-ion batteries), it turns out to be the best by far for things like solar energy systems, RVs, golf carts, bass boats, electric motorcycles and similar applications.
+The LiFePO4 battery isn’t great for wearable devices like watches.
+Because they have a lower energy density compared to other lithium-ion batteries.
+That said, for things like solar energy systems, RVs, golf carts, bass boats, and electric motorcycles, it’s the best by far.
 Why?

 Well, for one, the cycle life of a LiFePO4 battery is over 4x that of other lithium ion batteries.